 The different regulations in each of Germany’s 16 states are the main reason that the supply of care places is not keeping pace with rising demand.
 These add to the complexity of building care homes and have resulted in a highly fragmented market.
 The primary objectives of our survey are to increase the transparency of the German care home real estate market and explore how innovative solutions, including the Cureus system approach, can and must play a role in overcoming current and future challenges”.

-– Gerald Klinck, CFO Cureus GmbH Read more...
+– Gerald Klinck, CEO Cureus GmbH Read more...

 "Analysis and Outlook of Germany’s Care Home Real Estate Market"